-In this guide, we will be taking you through steps required to update Galaxy S6 / S6 Edge to Android 6.0 Marshmallow.
+This guide will take you through the steps required to update Galaxy S6 / S6 Edge to Android 6.0 Marshmallow.

-Please note that performing an upgrade process manually doesn’t void device warranty.
+Please note that performing an upgrade process doesn’t void the device warranty.
 But since you are doing it on your own, you need to be careful.

 Things to know before proceeding

-- This guide is applicable for following variants of S6 / S6 Edge
+- This guide is applicable for the following variants of S6 / S6 Edge

 - SM-G920F / G925F (International variant)

 - SM-G920I / G925I (Australian / Indian / Singaporean / Latin American variant)